-The Tobii eye-tracker provides sufficient field of view and resolution in order to be able to clearly identify when the user is looking beyond the edges of the screen at the bezel.
+The Tobii eye-tracker provides sufficient field of view and resolution to clearly identify when the user is looking beyond the edges of the screen at the bezel of the monitor.
 This provides ample room to create gaze-based hotspots to include various navigation controls.
-We implemented several variations of off-screen gaze-actuated buttons for document navigation as seen in Figure 6.
+We implemented several variations of off-screen gaze-actuated buttons for document navigation as seen in Figure 6, providing conve-